ericoporto/ags-manual-wiki/Globalfunctions_General.md

     DeleteSaveSlot (int slot)

 Deletes the save game in save slot number SLOT.

-NOTE: if you specify one of the standard slots (1-50), then AGS will rearrange the other save games to make sure there is a sequence of slots from 1 upwards.
-Therefore, you will need to refresh any save game lists you have after calling this function.
+If there were no save then nothing happens.

 Example: